Updated

 Efficacy in Clinical Trials

-RAL was studied in infants, children, and adolescents in IMPAACT P1066, an open-label trial that evaluated PKs, safety, tolerability, and efficacy.
+RAL was studied in infants, children, and adolescents in IMPAACT P1066, an open-label trial that evaluated PK, safety, tolerability, and efficacy.
 In 96 participants aged 2 to 18 years who were mostly antiretroviral therapy (ART) experienced, 79.1% of the patients achieved a favorable viral load response (i.e., viral loads <400 copies/mL or ≥1 log10 decline in viral load) while receiving the currently recommended dose of RAL.
 Infants and toddlers aged ≥4 weeks to <2 years also were enrolled in IMPAACT P1066 and received treatment with RAL oral suspension.
-At Weeks 24 and 48, 61% of the participants (14 of 23 infants and toddlers) had HIV viral loads11-13 <400 copies/mL.
+At Weeks 24 and 48, 61% of the participants (14 of 23 infants and toddlers) had HIV viral loads14-16 <400 copies/mL.

 Efficacy and Pharmacokinetics of Once-Daily Dosing in Children and Adults

+The highest concentration (Cmax) is approximately six times higher in patients receiving RAL 1,200 mg once daily than in those receiving RAL 400 mg twice daily, with a twofold higher area under the curve (AUC).
 Although modeling and simulations for pediatric patients indicate that PK targets are met using the once-daily RAL 1,200-mg dose, no clinical data exist on the use of this dose in children weighing <50 kg.
 Six children in IMPAACT P1066 had drug exposures that were similar to those observed in ONCEMRK, but all six children weighed >50 kg.
-Dose-related central nervous system toxicities—such as insomnia or hyperactivity—may occur in children who are exposed to very high concentrations of RAL.5
+Dose-related central nervous system toxicities—such as insomnia or hyperactivity—may occur in children who are exposed to very high concentrations of RAL.7

 Efficacy and Pharmacokinetics in Children